AbdulRouf-WebDeveloper/projects-code/space_debris/README.txt

 # PHP Wordpress Theme Development

-a custom theme made from a taken design that was made in photoshop
+a custom theme made in Wordpress from a taken design that was made in photoshop